yegor256/blog/_posts/2015/may/2015-05-04-how-to-protect-business-idea.md

 may implement your idea (or its elements) without you using their own resources.
 Also, they may disclose it to their friends, and those friends may disclose it even further, until it is eventually implemented by someone you don't even know.
 This happens a lot &mdash; and everywhere.
 I've been on both sides.
 Here is my experience and a few recommendations.

 <!--more-->

+{% picture /images/2015/05/there-will-be-blood.jpg 0 There Will Be Blood (2007) by Paul Thomas Anderson %}

 There are basically a few levels of protection you can obtain, and they are listed below, from the simplest and least secure to the most expensive and most secure.